 9 Tips to Prevent a Mommy Meltdown

 What is worse than your toddler having a meltdown?
 Both of you having a meltdown!
 Let’s face it, the toddler meltdowns are inevitable–one of the not-so-glamorous perks of motherhood that we accept with grace (or not).
-But what we can do is take some steps to help them occur less often which, in turn, will help prevent a mommy meltdown as well.
 We can’t control our child’s behavior, despite the common misconception that we need to, but we can control how we choose to respond to it.
 Temper tantrums aren’t bad behavior, they are a form of expression or communication.
 They occur when a child has gotten to the point where they feel they aren’t being understood or respected, or their needs aren’t being met (ever deal with an overtired kid?).
 Taking a different perspective and making sure both you and your child’s needs are met will help you at least avoid a mommy meltdown, but may help your child avoid some tantrums in the future as well!

 Prevent A Mommy Meltdown With These Tips